Tycho

 let result = state.get_amount_out(amount_in, &tokens[0], &tokens[1])

-result is a GetAmountOutResult that has information on the amount out, gas cost, and the new state of the protocol.
-For example, if you want to do another swap after this one, you could do
+result is a GetAmountOutResult containing information on amount out, gas cost, and the protocol's new state.
+So you could follow your current swap with another.

 let other_result = result.new_state.get_amount_out(other_amount_in, &tokens[0], &tokens[1])

-By inspecting each of the amount outs, we then choose the protocol component that gives us the highest amount out.
+By inspecting each of the amount outs, you can then choose the protocol component with the highest amount out.

 4. Encode a swap

-After choosing the best swap, we can proceed to use Tycho Execution to encode it.
+After choosing the best swap, you can use Tycho Execution to encode it.

 a.
 Create encoder